hmjatt/Twitter-header/README.md

 	- [x] Test `job` object and check if **dynamicTwitterHeader.png** is successfuly created and uploaded to Twitter(IT WORKS yeehaw :tada:)
 	- [x] Change **CronJob** to run once every 15 minute in order to avoid making too many requests to **Twitter API**.

+9. ### Deploy to Heroku
+	- [x] Followed [this](https://medium.com/nerd-for-tech/create-twitter-bot-using-nodejs-and-deploy-on-heroku-dd6ec31534f4) medium article by Rushikesh Mhetre to Deploy our bot on **Heroku** and have it run remotely

 ## Links to content that helped me with this project